fer-aguirre/pmdm/README.md

 Since the collaborators are from Latin American countries, this model was trained with Spanish and Portuguese tweets posted from 2020 to 2021.
 We retrieved 4179 tweets from Twitter in 'csv' format.

+> There are missing 270 tweets from the database we used to train the model and the database we share in this repo since we couldn't recover the IDs from these tweets.
+All the following amounts belong to the database training.

 | database training | database repository |
 | :-: | :-: |
 | 4179 | 3909 |

-> There are missing 270 tweets from the database we used to train the model and the database we share in this repo since we couldn't recover the IDs from these tweets.
-The following amounts belong to the database training.

 - ### Corpus Creation: